What is OmixAtlas?

 User benefits

-Working with multi-omics data | How our OmixAtlases can help |
+Working with multi-omics data How our OmixAtlases can help

-Finding multi-omics data relevant to user can take weeks as data is semi-structured and scattered across several sources | Access to thousands of tissue-derived or disease specific multi-omics datasets from multiple sources in one place |
+Finding multi-omics data relevant to the user can take weeks as data is semi-structured and scattered across several sources.
+Access to thousands of tissue-derived or disease-specific RNA-seq datasets from multiple sources in one place.

-Enriching data and preparing it for machine learning applications takes time and effort that could be better spent on insight discovery | OmixAtlas data is processed through a standard pipeline and enriched with harmonized, scientifically relevant metadata, ready for machine learning applications |
+Enriching data and preparing it for machine learning applications takes time and effort that could be better spent on insight discovery.
+OmixAtlas data is processed through a standard pipeline and enriched with harmonized, scientifically relevant metadata, ready for machine learning applications.

-User wants access to curated data but don't want to switch to another computational platform | OmixAtlas data can be accessed and analyzed on your own existing computational infrastructure |
+User wants access to curated data but doesn't want to switch to another computational platform.
+OmixAtlas data can be accessed and analyzed on your existing computational infrastructure.

 Key features